Tuber aestivum

 The summer truffle (Tuber aestivum) or burgundy truffle (Tuber uncinatum) is a species of truffle, found in almost all European countries.

 Taxonomy

 In cuisine and commerce, particularly in France and Italy, the summer truffle (T. aestivum) is distinguished from the burgundy truffle (T. uncinatum).
 However, molecular analysis showed in 2004 that these two varieties of truffle are one species.
 The differences between them are therefore likely due to environmental factors.

-This article uses the older of the two binomial names, T. aestivum, to designate the species, while discussing the characteristics of the two varieties separately.
+This article uses the older of the two binomial names, or senior synonym, T. aestivum, to designate the species, while discussing the characteristics of the two varieties separately.